danbev/learning-llvm/README.md

 Recall that ELF is the Excecutable and Linkable Format, and it contains all the info required to load an object file (very simplified but I've written about ELF before).
-It also contains debug information and the format most commonly used in ELF is DWARF (see the connection elves and dwarfes).
+It also contains debug information and the format most commonly used in ELF is DWARF (see the connection of names; elves and dwarfes).

 In llvm IR you might find the following `!3`:
 ```llmv
 %_4 = load void ()*, void ()** %0, align 8, !nonnull !3, !noundef !3
 ```
-The `!3` refers to a metadata section later inte file:
+The `!3` refers to an index into the metadata section later inte file:
 ```
 !0 = !{i32 7, !"PIC Level", i32 2}
 !1 = !{i32 7, !"PIE Level", i32 2}